Transforming Wikipedia into Augmented Data for Query-Focused Summarization: Experiments on DUC Benchmarks

 EgyptAir Flight 990? \\ What caused the crash of EgyptAir Flight 990? \\ Include evidence, theories and speculation. \end{quote} The first narrative is usually a title and followed by several natural language questions or narratives.

-\subsubsection{Settings}
+\subsection{Settings}

-We follow standard practice to alternately train our model on two years of data and test on the third.
+We follow the standard practice to alternately train our model on two years of data and test on the third.
 The oracle scores used in model training are \rouge{}-2 recall of sentences.
-In this paper, we score a sentence by only considering the query and the its document.
+In this paper, we score a sentence by only considering the query and its document.
 Then we rank sentences according to the estimated scores across documents within a cluster.
-For each cluster, we fetch the top-ranked sentences iteratively into the output summary with redundancy constraint met.
+For each cluster, we fetch the top-ranked sentences iteratively into the output summary with redundancy constraints met.
 A sentence is redundant if more than half of its bigrams appear in the current output summary.
+To be comparable with previous work on DUC datasets, we report the \rouge{}-1 and \rouge{}-2 recall computed with official parameters~\footnote{-n 2 -x -m -2 4 -u -c 95 -r 1000 -f A -p 0.5 -t 0 -l 250} that limits the length to 250 words.

 The \wikiref{} dataset is used as augmentation data for DUC datasets in two steps.
-We first fine-tune BERT on the \wikiref{} dataset.
+We first pre-train a summarization model on the \wikiref{} dataset.
 Subsequently, we use the DUC datasets to further fine-tune parameters of the best pre-trained model.
+We use 10\% parameters for sparse subnetwork fine-tuning due to its optimal performance.

-\subsubsection{Baselines}
+\subsection{Baselines}

-We compare our method with several previous query-focused summarization models, of which the \textsc{AttSum} is the state-of-the-art model:
+We compare our method with several previous query-focused summarization models: